gogo40/GoGo40-Qt-REST-API-Client/README.md

 # GoGo40-Qt-REST-API-Client

 This is a small api using Qt Network Manager to create HTTP requests.
-The library is implemented as an fluent api.
+The library is implemented as a fluent api.

 EXAMPLE
 -------